minemeraj/arriving/Driving/README.txt

     The file object_[NUM_OBJECT].gif is the image to display in the panel to choose the object type to insert/modify in the road.

-    Choose the menu View->Preview to see a 3D grey scale preview of the road, without objects.

     **************